 - Include a complete set of resources all projects are likely to use.
 When teams create their projects, they can identify the subset of available resources that can be assigned to tasks.
 That way you can maintain a master list and the teams can create a short list of resources that apply for their project.

 - When you create your resource structure template or global structure, assign skill or other category labels.
 Establish a naming convention for these categories of resources.
 These categories are used for the Process Library as well as cross-project resource capacity and demand analysis for likely new contract awards and existing projects.
-A previous blog, Why You Need Data Driven Resource Requirement Planning, discussed the benefits of being able to do this type of analysis.
+It is also worthwhile to review the benefits of data driven analysis of resource requirements.

 - Strategic use of structure attribute fields or named rate results to reduce the volume of data.
-ProjStream can help you with this when you implement the tools.
+ProjStream can help you with this when you implement your bidding software or cost management plan.
 For example, one client had a set of rates that varied based on the resource location.
 We worked with them to set up dynamic rate results where the teams select the applicable location code when the resource is assigned to a task.
-This significantly reduced the number of resource records from 193,000 to 4,000.
-A more manageable list to maintain.
+This significantly reduced the number of resource records from 193,000 to 4,000 — a more manageable list to maintain.

 Want to see BOEMax or MaxTeam in action?
 Call us today to see how ProjStream’s proposal and cost management software tools can help your teams create quality cost estimate or project cost management data easier and faster.